italiancode/VybeWhale-Bot/README.md

 A powerful Telegram bot that delivers real-time on-chain analytics for Solana tokens using Vybe APIs.

 ## 🌟 Features

 - **Comprehensive Token Analysis**: Get detailed token information including price, supply, market cap, and whale distribution metrics
-- **Whale Transfer Monitoring**: Monitor large transfers (whale movements) for any Solana token with real-time notifications
 - **Top Holder Analysis**: Identify the largest token holders and assess whale concentration risk with intuitive risk scoring
-- **Market Impact Prediction**: Get actionable insights about potential price impact from whale activity
+- **Whale Concentration Risk Assessment**: Evaluate potential market impact based on holder distribution data
+- **Whale Activity Monitoring**: Track all significant whale movements for any Solana token with real-time alerts
 - **⚡ One-Click Wallet Tracking**: Instantly follow any whale wallet with a single click (⚡ Track) - no copying addresses!
-- **Intelligent Concentration Risk Assessment**: Proprietary algorithm to calculate whale risk based on token distribution
+- **Exchange Holdings Detection**: Identify what percentage of tokens are held on major exchanges
 - **Smart Fallback System**: When API timeouts occur, provides direct links to Vybe Network for detailed analysis
 - **Memory System**: Remembers the last token you analyzed for quick follow-up lookups